smash.default_optimize_options#

 }

-Again, customize the optimize options and optimize the Model
+Again, customize the optimization options and optimize the Model

 >>> model.optimize(mapping="ann", optimize_options=opt_ann)